 Don't stretch to reach every note.
 Instead, decide which notes are most important, and play those comfortably.
 Then, try to fit in as many of the others as you can.

 My hands are on the larger side, and I leave out notes all the time.
-I'm not willing to sacrifice musical flow (or physical comfort) just so I can say "I played it exactly as written."
+Above all, I'm not willing to sacrifice musical flow (or physical comfort) just so I can say "I played it exactly as written."

 People with small hands may be at a disadvantage a tiny percentage of the time, but it's very rarely a big deal.